 - 4.13.1 The pandemic continues to have an adverse impact on passenger numbers.
-By mid-September 2021, patronage and revenue on the Newbury contracted network were around 30% below the same period two years previously.
-Some of the factors preventing use include: - Initial government messages to avoid public transport and continuing anxiety amongst some ENCTS passholders - A wide acceptance amongst employers that employees can continue to work from home - The rise in internet shopping - Closure of shops and restaurants in Newbury anchor stores Debenhams and John Lewis have both closed for good
+By mid-September 2021, patronage and revenue on the Newbury contracted network were around 30% below the same period two years previously, although this has recovered to around 15-20% below by September 2022.
+Some of the factors preventing use include: - Initial government messages to avoid public transport and continuing anxiety amongst some ENCTS pass holders (at least 3% of non-users in our 2022 survey still won't travel due to covid concerns) - A wide acceptance amongst employers that employees can continue to work from home - The rise in internet shopping

+- Closure of shops and restaurants in Newbury anchor stores Debenhams and John Lewis have both closed for good

 - Frequency of existing services

 - No bus services in many rural villages

 - Bus fares perceived to be high